MilanFIN/porssisahko/README.md

 ## Tests

+Tests written with Jest.
+Includes:
-* Unit tests for the news and price data parsers have been written with Jest.
+* Tests for the news and price data parsers.
+* Basic sanity check tests for ui components where feasible.
 * Run with `npm test`

 ## Caching